-The biggest bug-bear is that Facebook decide what content is share-worthy, based on what works for them (not you).
-Even now there are teams of people working on fine tuning their algorithms.
-But those teams don’t work for your small business, they work for Facebook who have their own business objectives.
-Which leads me to the next point.
+The biggest bug-bear is that Facebook decides what content is share-worthy, based on what works for them (not you).
+Even now there are teams of people working on fine-tuning their algorithms.
+But those teams don’t work for your small business, they work for Facebook who has its own business objectives.
+This leads me to the next point.

 3. Conflicting Interests

-Facebook make their billions from advertising revenue.
-Using members social and demographic profile, interests (past clicks and how long a user looked at that cat photo or how many times you’ve watched or shared content) to keep you online longer and show you more ads.
+Facebook make billions from advertising revenue.
+Using members social and demographic profiles, interests (past clicks and how long a user looked at that cat photo or how many times you’ve watched or shared content) to keep you online longer and show you more ads.

 We’ve already touched on how Facebook is all about engagement, they aren’t focused on user intent which drives the likes of Google.

 So where Google’s service aims to speed up the process of users finding what they want through their search engine or adverts.
 With Facebook, it’s the opposite.
 The longer Facebook can keep a visitor on their site, the greater opportunity they have to generate more revenue (by showing even more sponsored content – adverts).